angus-mackenzie/TOA/pracs/Course/modulus/README.md

 # Modulus Practical
 This practical was intended to be solved via Brute Force.
 Hence, the solution has a time complexity of O(n<sup>2</sup>).

-However, I am getting failed tests.
-For Trial 3 in the automatic marker, the expected output was 0 and my program produces is 25.
-Likewise, for trial 5 the expected output was 0 and my program produced 133.
-Again for trial 6 the expected output was 0 and my program produced 1213.
-Please assist if you know why this is happening.

 ## Problem Description
 Write a program that, given a positive integer N, and a non-negative integer, Z, counts the number of pairs of positive integers X and Y for which *(X \* Y)modulo N == Z*